simran135/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a rising Senior at Carnegie Mellon University's School of Computer Science majoring in Artifial Intelligence.
+I'm a rising Senior at Carnegie Mellon University's School of Computer Science majoring in Artificial Intelligence.

 On campus, I am an undergraduate researcher at [ACMI Lab](https://acmilab.org/people/simran-kaur/) and serve as head teaching assistant for 15-281 Artificial Intelligence Representation & Problem Solving.